HELP AVAILABLE 24/7 - CALL NOW

 • Changes in routine

-• A decrease in self-care, such as showering or eating habits
+• A decrease in self-care, such as less frequent bathing

 • Financial problems